On the 23th to the 24th of October, the third Urban Lab was carried out in Pori, Finland.

 “I was surprised to notice how much the ideas developed in the co-creation workshops.
 The working groups were mixed with locals and international people within the project.
 It was really beneficial for our Demonstrator Project in Pori, and I think also for the international partners.
 They got the idea of the design process and now they have the tools how to develop them further”, Kati Fager, project coordinator.

 Collaborations between Demonstrator Projects

-“The Lab has been a huge success, we have collected a lot of inputs and materials from both local and as well international partners, which we now have to work on.
-I am expecting this material will be summarised into a toolbox which the city of Pori later on will benefit from.
+“The Lab has been a huge success.
+We have collected a lot of inputs and materials from both local and as well international partners, which we now have to work on.
+I am expecting that this material will be summarised into a toolbox, which the city of Pori later on will benefit from.
 And the toolkit will be available for all”.
 Harri Sippola, producer.